-The FourWeekMBA Business Glossary guides you through a set of key concepts to leverage on to build a valuable company and a sustainable business model.
+The FourWeekMBA Business Glossary guides you through key concepts to leverage to build a valuable company and a sustainable business model.

-The continuous quest to problem-solving in the real world
+The continuous quest for problem-solving in the real world

-Entrepreneurship is about solving problems by leveraging on markets’ feedbacks to develop products with high potential which people want and desire.
+Entrepreneurship is about solving problems by leveraging on markets’ feedback to develop products with high potential, which people want and desire.